STATE DEPARTMENT OF EDUCATION

 For Maryland public schools, the Office of School Innovations designs, develops, and implements creative and innovative new programs.

-STUDENT SERVICES & STRATEGIC PLANNING BRANCH
+STUDENT SERVICES BRANCH

-The Student Services and Strategic Planning Branch helps local school systems with programs to improve the emotional, mental and physical well-being of students.
+The Student Services Branch helps local school systems with programs to improve the emotional, mental and physical well-being of students.
 Programs include child abuse and youth suicide prevention; drug and alcohol abuse prevention and intervention; health services; school guidance and psychology; and teen pregnancy and parenting.
 The Branch also works to educate homeless children and youth.

 To schools with disruptive students or students who may not complete high school, the Branch allocates federal and State funds.
 These funds help pupil personnel directors reduce truancy; provide alternative education and develop home instruction guides for children absent from school.